awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointsPrivateLink.md

 ```

  For more information about editing a VPC endpoint policy, see [Control access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html) in the *VPC User Guide*\.

-## Removing access to a Multi\-Region Access Point from a VPC endpoint<a name="RemovingMultiRegionAccessPointAccess"></a>

- If you own a Multi\-Region Access Point and want to remove access to it from an interface endpoint, you must supply a new access policy to the Multi\-Region Access Point that prevents access for requests coming through VPC endpoints\.
-Keep in mind that if the buckets in your Multi\-Region Access Point support requests through VPC endpoints, they will continue to support these requests\.
-If you want to prevent that support, you must also update the policies for the buckets\.
-Supplying a new access policy to the Multi\-Region Access Point only prevents access to the Multi\-Region Access Point\.

-**Note**
-You can't delete an access policy for a Multi\-Region Access Point\.
-To remove access to a Multi\-Region Access Point, you must provide a new access policy with the modified access that you want\.

- As an alternative, you could update the bucket policies to prevent requests through VPC endpoints\.
-In this case, the user could still access the Multi\-Region Access Point through the VPC endpoint\.
-But if the request is routed to a bucket where the bucket policy prevents access, it would generate an error message\.